tobyweston/blog/source/_posts/2016-01-06-disable-led-for-edimax.md

 This is the step that actually disables the LED on the dongle.

-Locate the `autoconf.h` file in the drivers folder (`linux/drivers/net/wireless/rtl8192cu/include`) and comment out the `CONFIG_LED` macro definition.
+Locate the `autoconf.h` file in the drivers folder (`linux/drivers/net/wireless/rtl8192cu/include` or `linux/drivers/net/wireless/realtek/rtl8192cu/include` in newer linux versions) and comment out the `CONFIG_LED` macro definition.
 It should look like this when you're done.

     // #define CONFIG_LED           // <-- comment this line out to disable LED
     #ifdef CONFIG_LED